Tinoum/my-ssh-session/README.md

   - Raise exceptions to secure a little more
   - Make and parse conf file (with configparser)
   - Enable options (as -t for a XTerm window - without ssh)
+  - Remove Xterm, urxvt...depedency by using terminal class (as terminal.py)
   - Find many other cool stuff to add to my fabulous script ^^